-To find and treat the cause of health problems and not be satisfied with only the alleviation of symptoms.
+To find and resolve the underlying causes of health problems and not to be satisfied with only the alleviation of symptoms.*

-To treat the whole person, not isolated body parts or systems.
+To heal the whole person, not isolated body parts or systems.*

 To regard the patient as a unique and incredible individual.